Deprecated: Function get_magic_quotes_gpc() is deprecated in /home/amkgesan/public_html/wp-includes/formatting.php on line 4803

 5. Atrial Fibrillation

 In atrial fibrillation, disorganized electrical signals originate in the heart’s upper chambers, or atria, causing the rhythm to be irregular.
-These signals come from small areas in the heart represented here by stars.
+These signals come from small areas in the heart, represented here by stars.
 Irregular heartbeats can be seen in an Electrocardiogram or “ECG”.
 Because contractions are not coordinated as in the normal heartbeat, the heart does not pump blood effectively to the rest of the body.

 6. Ventricular Tachycardia

 Ventricular Tachycardia is a heart arrhythmia, or irregular heartbeat.
 In ventricular tachycardia, abnormal electrical pulses in the lower chambers, or ventricles, disrupt the normal firing of the SA node, causing the heart to beat rapidly.
 These signals can be seen in an Electrocardiogram or ECG.
 A rapid heartbeat does not give the heart enough time to refill with blood before pumping, which causes diminished blood flow to the rest of the body.
-This may lead to symptoms of dizziness, lightheadedness, unconsciousness.
+This may lead to symptoms of dizziness, lightheadedness, and unconsciousness.

 PRE/POST PROCEDURE